FAQ — Frequently Asked Questions

 The price feels high for a journal.
 Is it worth it?

 Consider what you're actually buying: the chance to know your parent's full story before it's too late.
 Their childhood, their struggles, their dreams, the moments that shaped them.
 That's not a journal — that's a piece of your family's history.
-The people who've lost a parent say the same thing every time: I would pay anything for one more conversation.
-This journal creates that conversation, permanently, for less than a dinner out.

 Practical Questions